 F acting on it and inversely proportional to its mass

-F [N]is the force acting on an object,
+F [N]is the force acting on an object; and

 m [kg]is the mass of an object.

-Above law says that objects accelerate due to force acting on them.
-The effect of the force, the acceleration, depends on objects inertia: the unwillingness to change the velocity.
+The above law says that objects accelerate due to force acting on them.
+The effect of the force, the acceleration, depends on the object's inertia: the unwillingness to change the velocity.
 The larger the mass, the larger the inertia.

 How to calculate the force?

-Now, when you know what is Newton's second law of motion, we can easily find a force acting on a body.
+Now that you know what Newton's second law of motion is, we can easily find a force acting on a body.
 Turning around this law, we find an expression for the force.
 In practice, it is difficult to determine the acceleration directly.
 Instead, we can refer to its definition.
-Acceleration is a ratio of a change of the velocity to the time it took to accelerate.
-Using this piece of information, we can rewrite the formula for the force as
+Acceleration is the ratio of change of the velocity to the time it took to accelerate.
+Using this piece of information, we can rewrite the formula for the force as:

 m to the force